akshathmangudi/akshathmangudi/README.md

-currently tinkering around with deep neural nets.
+Currently reading ISLP and tinkering around with deep nerual nets.